Nissan Qashqai review - Reliability and safety

 Safety experts at Euro NCAP awarded the Qashqai a full five stars, with the car scoring well in the adult and child occupant categories.

 Nissan has improved things with its Safety Shield technology, which features heavily in the new Qashqai.
 It comprises clever features like front collision avoidance (autonomous braking), lane departure warning, drowsiness detection, blind spot warning and traffic sign recognition.
 There are even cameras to help you park and detect moving objects behind the car when you’re reversing – the Qashqai will park itself, too.

-For 2017, the Nissan added rear-cross traffic alert, which warns you if there's traffic behind you when reversing out of a space.
+For 2017, Nissan added rear-cross traffic alert to the Qashqai's safety kit, which warns you if there's traffic behind you when reversing out of a space.
 The autonomous braking system was also upgraded with the addition of pedestrian detection.

 All Nissans come with a three-year/60,000 mile warranty, which is about average for this class.
 If you want more cover, it’s worth remembering that the Hyundai ix35 comes with a five-year warranty and the Kia Sportage has a seven-year warranty.

 Nissan offers fixed-price servicing that starts from around £150 on petrol models and around £160 on diesel cars.
 The Qashqai service intervals are every 12,500 miles for petrol models and every 18,000 miles for diesels.